Well, your first questions may be:

 Leverage Their Sales Resources

-I know from experience this is definitely a reason to have Federal resellers in your corner.
+I know from experience that this is definitely a reason to have Federal resellers in your corner.
 I have worked at many great companies that have helped me close millions of dollars of business.
-Once you work with a couple of the reseller sales people and close business, everyone else around them wants to do the same.
-It can be a difficult task to gain the Federal resellers attention because of all the thousands of products in their catalog to sell.
-But it can be done, and very successfully.
+Once you work with a couple of the reseller salespeople and close business, everyone else around them wants to do the same.
+It can be difficult to gain the Federal reseller’s attention because of all the thousands of products in their catalog to sell.
+But it can be done very successfully.
 You have to go in with a very distinct plan to attack the Federal territory that you want to begin this campaign with your Federal reseller.
 The better prepared you are, the more effective you will be in building your tactical pipeline.

 When a company enters the Federal market with a new product or service and a new Federally aligned sales force, how can that person have the most effect on revenue quickly?

 This is exactly how the Federal reseller can assist the OEM.
-The Federal reseller can dramatically increase the effectiveness of your Federal sales person on building a tactical pipeline, especially for smaller companies.
+The Federal reseller can dramatically increase the effectiveness of your Federal sales person in building a tactical pipeline, especially for smaller companies.

-Now that you have the contract vehicle understood, the Federal reseller wants to use their contract vehicle to sell more products and services.
-They have the in-depth knowledge of the procurement processes with their customer, but also how the customer operates.
+Now that you understand the contract vehicle, the Federal reseller wants to use their contract vehicle to sell more products and services.
+They have in-depth knowledge of the procurement processes with their customer and how the customer operates.
 They can help create a specialized marketing campaign to reach their customers.
-They have direct relationships with the Federal end-users and decisions makers to help open those doors and assist your Federal sales person(s) amplify their efforts in building that pipeline.
+They have direct relationships with the Federal end-users and decision-makers to help open those doors and assist your Federal salesperson(s) in amplifying their efforts in building that pipeline.

 DELIVERING A COMPLETED SOLUTION

-The third reason brings reason one and two together for the Federal customer.
+The third reason brings reasons one and two together for the Federal customer.
 The Federal customer may require an “entire” solution, not just your capability.
-Because they have the contract vehicle, the Federal reseller can combine complete solutions to the customer.
+Because they have the contract vehicle, the Federal reseller can combine complete solutions with the customer.
 Here is an example:

 I was working with my DoD customer in selling my software capabilities.
-The customer’s requirements and the software I was selling were a perfect fit.
-The customer also needed thousands of new laptops which my software was going to maintain and control.
+The customer’s requirements and the software I was selling perfectly fit.
+The customer also needed thousands of new laptops, which my software would maintain and control.
 Bring in the Federal reseller.

 I partnered with my reseller to deliver both the hardware, which I did not sell, with my software capabilities.
-As a team we met with the customer, demonstrated the capability on the specific hardware.
-It was a complete success for the Federal customer, Federal reseller and of course me.
+As a team, we met with the customer and demonstrated the capability of the specific hardware.
+It was a complete success for the Federal customer, Federal reseller, and of course me.

-The Federal reseller has all these critical components to allow the OEM to be highly successful in the Federal market.
+The Federal reseller has all these critical components to allow the OEM to succeed highly in the Federal market.

 THE CONTRACTING OFFICER